Skip to product information

 Frequently Asked Questions

-If verification is necessary prior to making a commercial purchase, this can be accomplished with the OwnHammer IR Freebie.
+If verification is necessary prior to making a commercial purchase, this can be accomplished via the IR Freebie.

 Tutorials :: File Formats

-As stated in the above two entries, OwnHammer is not the appropriate resource for such a question, nor officially qualified to answer on behalf of any 3rd party entities regarding their products' functionality.
-Rather, this responsibility lies with the 3rd party platform, either via their provided documentation or customer support system.
+OwnHammer is not officially qualified to answer on the behalf of any 3rd party entities regarding their products' functionality, and this question is best answered by the 3rd party platform provider via their documentation or customer support.

-While not constituting nor substitute for official 3rd party documentation or media, the following tutorial pages contain information and media that may be helpful :
+While not a substitute for official 3rd party documentation or media, the following tutorial pages contain information and media that may be helpful :

 Tutorials :: Fractal Audio